-Richard Fontana is open source counsel at Red Hat, the world’s largest provider of open source-based enterprise software solutions.
-He focuses particularly on legal issues arising out of the software development process.
-Richard is also a board director of the Open Source Initiative (OSI).
+Richard Fontana is a lawyer who has specialized in open source legal issues for over ten years.
+He is Red Hat’s lead open source lawyer and supports Red Hat’s engineering and R&D teams.
+Richard is also a board director of the Open Source Initiative.
 He has been an active and influential public speaker on matters at the intersection of open source, law and policy.

 For exhibition and sponsorship opportunities, contact Sharon Cordesse at firstname.lastname@example.org